-Objectives: This component shall inculcate in students the scientific temperament for finding solutions to the research problems.
-A student shall be required to select a research problem and perform experiments independently under the mentorship of a designated teacher.
-The methodology adopted and the findings of the study are to be compiled in a scientific manner and submitted to the department for evaluation in the form of a dissertation.
-A presentation of the methodology and finding should be made by the student in front of the scientific audience comprising of teachers, research scholars and the fellow students.
+- To inculcate scientific temperament among students for finding solutions to the research problems. - To opt a research problem and perform experiments independently under the mentorship of a designated teacher. - To adopt standard methodology and conduct experiments of the research problem which need to be compiled in a scientific manner and submitted in the form of dissertation to the department for evaluation. - To present findings of the study in presence of scientific community comprising of teachers, research scholars and the fellow students.